etiennemustow/CV/README.md

 - Object Oriented Programming, Test-Driven Development, Model-View-Controller application creation
 - Applying Extreme Programming values into my work when appropriate
 - I learnt and built applications with various languages, libraries and frameworks such as:
-  Ruby, Rails, JavaScript, HTML, CSS, Node.js, Git, RSpec
+  Ruby, Rails, JavaScript, HTML, CSS, Node.js
+- Testing frameworks, such as:
+  RSpec, jUnit
+- Querying databases, such as PostgreSQL
+- Utilising the version control system, Git

 #### Queen Mary, University of London (September 2015 - July 2017)